This chapter covers

 - Equivalence and idempotence

-For example, many authors use the term exactly once processing, but what they really mean is exactly once processing semantics: Exactly once processing refers to the ideal scenario where each message is processed only once, whereas exactly once processing semantics means the system behaves as if each message is processed only once, despite potential underlying retries or duplicates.
+When we talk about message delivery and processing, we may come across numerous misconceptions and instances of borderline deception, which can be detrimental to forming accurate, concise mental models and can cloud our understanding.
+Some distributed system engineers use the term exactly-once processing, for example, but what they really mean is exactly-once processing semantics.
+Exactly-once processing refers to the ideal scenario in which each message is processed only once, whereas exactly-once processing semantics means that the system behaves as though each message is processed only once despite potential underlying retries or duplicates.

-Another example is marketing material that claims a software product guarantees exactly once processing semantics to make the product more appealing while failing to disclose the limitations of that guarantee.
+Another example is marketing material that claims a software product guarantees exactly-once processing semantics to make the product more appealing while failing to disclose the limitations of that guarantee.